 Deferral policies for blood and plasma donors are a key element in ensuring the safety of the blood system.
 In the 1980s, when it was established that patients contracted HIV from blood transfusions, blood operators began to defer populations at high-risk of exposure to HIV from donating blood.
 In Canada and elsewhere, men who have sex with men (MSM) were specifically deferred from donating when, early on during the HIV epidemic, this population was identified as high risk.

-In brief: Identification of research priorities to generate evidence to support future changes to the MSM blood and plasma donor deferral policy.
+Identification of research priorities to generate evidence to support future changes to the MSM blood and plasma donor deferral policy.

 Since then, knowledge about HIV transmission and AIDS has improved, and laboratory tests that detect HIV in blood have been developed.
 However, while the MSM eligibility criteria have changed in the past few years, many countries including Canada still do not allow sexually active MSM to donate blood and plasma.
 The MSM deferral is one of the most controversial deferral policies, and while blood safety remains paramount, issues of social justice and inclusivity highlight the need for its modernization.

 Deferral policies are based on evidence and must take into consideration scientific and technology advances as well as ethical and moral concerns.
 In 2017, an international meeting was held by Canadian Blood Services, Héma-Québec and Health Canada to review MSM deferral policies worldwide and the current state of science.
 The meeting led to a report that included research priorities intended to guide the research community.

 At the meeting, MSM deferral policies from various countries were reviewed with a particular focus on population HIV rates, donor HIV rates, donor noncompliance (failing to disclose high-risk behaviours in the screening questionnaire), and risk modelling.
 Discussions identified possible changes to existing MSM deferral policies, as well as the research needed to inform these changes.